abenaacs/Credit_Score_Bati_Bank/README.md

 We welcome contributions!
 Follow these steps to contribute:

 1. Fork the repository.
-2. Create a new branch for your feature/fix:
+2. Create a new branch:
    ```bash
    git checkout -b feature-name
    ```
-3. Make your changes and commit them:
+3. Commit your changes:
    ```bash
    git commit -m "Add feature description"
    ```
-4. Push the changes to your fork:
+4. Push the changes:
    ```bash
    git push origin feature-name
    ```